 In 2002, Marco Goecke was invited by the Choreographic Institute of New York, an affiliate of New York City Ballet, to create a work for the the Diamond Project and the New York City Ballet.
 That piece, Mopey, has since been performed at Jacob's Pillow Festival, at the Biennale in Venice and at the Pina Bausch Festival in Wuppertal in 2004.
 Mr. Goecke has also worked in opera, creating a solo for Die verkaufte Braut for the Stuttgart Opera in 2003.
 Also in 2003, he entered the Prix Dom Perignon choreographic competition in Hamburg, where he was awarded First Prize for Blushing, a piece for eight dancers.
 Blushing has since entered the repertory of Stuttgart Ballet and John Neumeier's Hamburg Ballet.

-In 2010 he choreographed Pierrot Lunaire for Scapino Ballet Rotterdam and Orlando on the basis of Virginia Woolf`s novel for Stuttgart Ballet.
-In fall his new creation For Sascha was premiered at the anniversary of the New York Choreographic Institue with dancers of New York City Ballet.
+In 2010 he choreographed Pierrot Lunaire for Scapino Ballet Rotterdam and Orlando, a full ballet based on the novel by Virginia Woolf, for Stuttgart Ballet.
+That fall, his new creation For Sascha premiered at the anniversary of the New York Choreographic Institue with dancers of New York City Ballet.

-Currently Goecke is creating a full evening ballet together with Ed Wubbe, artistic director of Scapino Ballet.
+More recently, Goecke has worked on a full evening ballet together with Ed Wubbe, artistic director of Scapino Ballet.